Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 4. Get Certified By the National Commission for Health Education Credentialing

 Earning certification from the NCHEC is a great way to show employers you’ve mastered the essential concepts of health education.
-After earning your MPH degree, you should be eligible to take an exam to become a Master Certified Health Education Specialist.
+After earning your MPH degree, you should be qualified to take an exam to become a Master Certified Health Education Specialist.
 Getting credentialed as an MCHES can give your earning power a major boost when it’s time to start applying for public health educator jobs.

 The MCHES exam consists of 165 multiple-choice questions over a three-hour time window.
 Expect the exam to test you on everything from health care ethics to budget management to best practices for developing and monitoring strategic public health plans.
 After your initial certification, you’ll need to complete at least 75 hours of ongoing education or training every five years to remain eligible for recertification.